JoeSchiff/Excel_Auto_Populate/README.md

 ### How to add more columns to iu_param_table?

-You must edit the formula in "Column Letter" to include more columns in the iu_param_table.\
+You must edit the formula in "Column Letter" (get_param sheet) to include more columns in the iu_param_table.\
-Example (notice the "Z" near the end):
+Example (notice the "Z" near the end):\
 `=IF(B3="", C1, CHAR(65+MATCH(B3, iu_param_table!$B$2:$Z$2, 0)))`

 Note:\